 Antiteratogenic Effects of Leaf Extract of Mentha Cordifolia Opiz.
 (Mint), Allium Sativum L. (Garlic), and Pterocarpus Indicus Willid.
 (Narra) on Mus Musculus (White Mice)

-Keywords: Antiteratogenic effects, Mentha cordifolia Opiz. (mint), Allium sativum L. (garlic), Pterocarpus indicus Willid. (narra), Mus musculus (white), sperm
+Antiteratogenic effects, Mentha cordifolia Opiz. (mint), Allium sativum L. (garlic), Pterocarpus indicus Willd. (narra), Mus musculus (white mice), sperm morphology, antifertilityAbstract

 Downloads